japaniot/japaniot.github.io/_posts/2020-01-01-how-i-automate-my-home-en.md

-I have a walk-in closet room and a storage room in my home, they are small don't have any window, so I programmed them to turn on light when door is opened and turn off light when door is closed.
+I have a walk-in closet room and a storage room in my home, they are small don't have any window, so I programmed them to turn on light when door is opened and turn off light when door is closed ⬇️.

+<iframe width="253" height="450" src="https://www.youtube.com/embed/2ma39f8irOc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Required devices: